 One course in German and French translation.
 Two/three courses in Spanish Translation.

 Each class meets once a week during the 14 week semester.
 They meet from 5:30-8:00 pm Monday through Friday and we have one Spanish class that meets on Saturday's from 11:00am - 1:30pm.

 Please go to the following link for more information at Graduate tuition and fees.

-Please go to the following link for more information: T&I Entrance Exam Application
+Please go to the following link for more information: Application Requirements & Deadlines

 The deadline for application to the Graduate School is July 1 for each Fall semester, and November 15 for each Spring semester.
 It is necessary to have passed the entrance exam (please allow at least 2 to 3 days for grading) and to have submitted all application documents by these dates; we therefore suggest that you take the entrance exam no later than one month before any given application deadline.

 Is there a possibility of internships for students as a translator with reputable, professional agencies?

 Although internships are not required, on a number of occasions students in the Spanish translation program have had unpaid internships working in a translation agency.
 They have all commented on how much they learned and how helpful this experience will be for them in the future.

 No. You must receive the translation certificate before receiving the interpretation certificate.

 Two to three classes in translation and one in interpretation.
 Not all 9 classes are offered each semester.